Fana (Sufism): Fana as Vision

 So according to these early Sufis, Fana was interpreted as a recognition of the will of God, or the abandonment of being conscious of one's self, replacing this with contemplation on God alone.

-However, according to Al-Hujwiri, vision of the divine can not occur without hard work on the part of the seeker.
+However, according to Al-Hujwiri, vision of the divine cannot occur without hard work on the part of the seeker.
 Such vision is combined with "ilm al-yaqin", or knowledge of certainty.
 This station leads to "ayn al-yaqin" (vision of certainty) and then the station of "ma'rifah" (gnosis), until one arrives at haqq al-yaqin (reality of certainty), the stage of the friends of God (Wali Allah).
 This stage of haqq al-yaqin is what Al-Ghazali expressed as fana' kulli and fana fi al-tawhid.
 For Al-Ghazali, as with Al-Junayd before him, this meant recognition of God as the sole agent of the Universe.
-However Fana fi al-Tawhid does not mean 'fusion', 'identification', 'incarnation' etc. Rather, for Al-Ghazali, God could not be known through speculation in the manner of the philosophers, nor through the claims of union brought by al-Bistami and al-Hallaj, rather God could be known through his self-unveiling (khasf) through the personal process of observation (mushahadah).
+However Fana fi al-Tawhid does not mean 'fusion', 'identification', 'incarnation' etc. Rather, for Al-Ghazali, God could not be known through speculation in the manner of the philosophers, nor through the claims of union brought by al-Bistami and al-Hallaj, rather God could be known through his self-unveiling (kashf) through the personal process of observation (mushahadah).

 Al-Sarraj condemned the idea of incarnation and fusion (the unionist interpretation below):

 Some mystics of Baghdad have erred in their doctrine that when they passed away from their qualities they enter into the qualities of God.
 This involves incarnation or leads to the Christian belief concerning Jesus.
 The doctrine in question has been attributed to some of the ancients, but its true meaning is that when a man goes forth from his own qualities and enters into the qualities of God, he goes forth from his own will, which is a gift to him from God, and enters into the will of God, knowing that his will is given to him by God and by virtue of this gift he is served from regarding himself and becomes entirely devoted to God and this is one of the stages of the unitarians.
 Those who have erred this doctrine have failed to observe that the qualities of God are not God.
 To make identical with his qualities is to be guilty of infidelity, because God does not descend into the soul, but that which descends into the soul is faith in God and belief in his unity (tawhid) and reverence for the thought of him.